subh007/atrium-docs-temp/Release16A/ODL-Router-16A/Installation-Guide-ODL-Based-Router-16A.md

 B) Or you could bring up the Atrium Router in hardware

 ### Bring up the Atrium Router completely in software
  You can bring up the Atrium Router completely in software, completely self-contained in this VM.
-In addition, you will get a complete test infrastructure (other routers to peer with, hosts to ping from, etc.) that you can play with (via the router-test.py script).
+In addition, you will get a complete test infrastructure (other routers to peer with, hosts to ping from, etc.) that you can play with (via the ```router-test.py``` script).
 Note that when using this setup, we emulate hardware-pipelines using software switches (a 2 Table Pipleline emulated in OVS).

 Following are the steps required to bring up the test topology:

 ![test_topology](https://www.dropbox.com/s/i5o445h2pke3b1e/test_topology.png?dl=1)

 1) Start the ODL controller from the using the distribution VM.
-ODL based Atrium codebase can be found in path "/home/admin/atrium-odl".
+ODL based Atrium codebase can be found in path ```/home/admin/atrium-odl```.
 Launch the controller.
 ```
 cd atrium-odl/
 admin@atrium:~/atrium-odl$ ./distribution-karaf/target/assembly/bin/karaf
 ```
-2) Install the feature "odl-atrium-all".
+2) Install the feature ```odl-atrium-all```.
 This feature will install the required components to make stack working.
 This feature will install BGP Application and DIDM (Device Identification and Device Management).
 ```